japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-WatermarkSupport.md

 | Used mainly in <<watermarkExpression, watermarkExpression>> to create a `LessThanOrEqual` Catalyst binary expression that matches rows older than the watermark.

 | [[keyExpressions]] `keyExpressions`
-| Grouping keys (in link:spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#keyExpressions[FlatMapGroupsWithStateExec]), duplicate keys (in link:spark-sql-streaming-StreamingDeduplicateExec.adoc#keyExpressions[StreamingDeduplicateExec]) or key attributes (in link:spark-sql-streaming-StateStoreSaveExec.adoc#keyExpressions[StateStoreSaveExec]) with at most one that may have link:spark-sql-streaming-EventTimeWatermark.adoc#watermarkDelayMs[spark.watermarkDelayMs] watermark attribute in metadata
+| Grouping keys (in [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md#keyExpressions)), duplicate keys (in link:spark-sql-streaming-StreamingDeduplicateExec.adoc#keyExpressions[StreamingDeduplicateExec]) or key attributes (in link:spark-sql-streaming-StateStoreSaveExec.adoc#keyExpressions[StateStoreSaveExec]) with at most one that may have link:spark-sql-streaming-EventTimeWatermark.adoc#watermarkDelayMs[spark.watermarkDelayMs] watermark attribute in metadata

 Used in <<watermarkPredicateForKeys, watermarkPredicateForKeys>> to create a `Predicate` to match rows older than the event time watermark.